1

 Best Practices

-Model Selection: Choose the appropriate base model.
-For most use cases, “gpt-3.5-turbo” is recommended, but consider your specific needs and budget.
+- Model Selection: Choose the appropriate base model.
+For most use cases, “gpt-4o-mini” is recommended, but consider your specific needs and budget.
 Learn more about LLM fine-tuning duration and fine-tuning best practices chapter 2: models to make an informed decision.